 A difference in blood groups of partners in a marriage is not a happiness killer.
 However, awareness of this helps make an informed decision regarding the recommended medical approaches towards bearing children without genetic anomalies.

-There are four major blood group types.
-Everyone falls under any of these plasma types with variations in the groups.
-They include:
+It is a good practice to know the plasma group of one's partner in case of an emergency.
+There are four major blood group types, and everyone falls under one of these plasma types with variations in the groups.
+These include: